 This mechanism works in principle but is not a very smart thing to do for an obvious reason: the time to extract out the frames is bound to at least the duration of playback of the video.
 If you need to extract out some frames from a 15-second video, be prepared to wait for at least those 15 seconds, no matter how fast your video is downloaded or even cached!
 On top of that, it would also take some additional time for all the amount of javascript work that’s happening.
 On my test setup, our 15-second 1280x720p video took a bit more than 18 seconds to extract out 244 frames on my 15” Macbook Pro on Chrome 78 whether the video was cached or not on the browser.
 That’s a lot of time!

-Once the extraction of frames is done (a set of ImageBitmap objects representing the frames is retained in memory), for scrubbing we figure out the correct frame to paint based on the input signal (scroll position) and then draw the correct frame on a visible canvas element on the page.
+the frames is retained in memory), for scrubbing we figure out the correct frame to paint based on

 #3: video-seek-unpack-frames-canvas (demo)

-This is quite similar to approach #2 above but it tries to eliminate the glaring video playback duration wait problem by performing seek instead of play while extracting out frames.
-Quite obvious really when you think about it.
+This is quite similar to approach #2 above but it tries to eliminate the glaring video playback

 In the current prototype, a predefined number of frames are unpacked, but this can also be easily changed to a frame-rate based approach rather than overall count.